hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 To support validation, resource references for supported elements (i.e. elements labelled _Must Support_) are constrained to target AU Core profiles, or where not available, AU Base resource profiles (where they exist).

 Types for supported elements (i.e. elements labelled _Must Support_) are restricted only where there is national agreement to restrict that usage.
-This is rare as AU Core profiles are modelled intentionally to not restrict meanginful use case options.
+This is rare as AU Core profiles are modelled intentionally to not restrict meaningful use case options.
 Some examples where a restriction is applied are:
-* [AU Core Condition](StructureDefinition-au-core-condition.html) `Condition.onset[x]` is constrained to not allow `onsetString`
+* [AU Core Condition](StructureDefinition-au-core-condition.html) `Condition.onset[x]` is constrained to not allow `onsetString`.
-* [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) `Observation.value` is constrained to only allow `valueCodeableConcept`
+* [AU Core Smoking Status](StructureDefinition-au-core-smokingstatus.html) `Observation.value` is constrained to only allow `valueCodeableConcept`.

 Where no national agreement exists to restrict a type choice, all inherited types are allowed.
 For example in [AU Core Patient](StructureDefinition-au-core-patient.html), `Patient.address` inherits the FHIR data type [Address](http://hl7.org/fhir/R4/datatypes.html#Address) and AU Base [Australian Address](http://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-address.html) data type profile from [AU Base Patient](https://build.fhir.org/ig/hl7au/au-fhir-base/StructureDefinition-au-patient.html).